 All Benefit Choice health, dental and dependent coverage changes become effective July 1st.
-Life insurance coverage changes requiring an evidence of insurability become effective July 1st if the approval date from the life insurance plan administrator is on or before July 1st.
-If the approval date is after July 1st, the effective date will be the evidence of insurability approval date.
+Life insurance coverage changes requiring an statement of health become effective July 1st if the approval date from the life insurance plan administrator is on or before July 1st.
+If the approval date is after July 1st, the effective date will be the statement of health approval date.